Alfresco/docs-alfresco/process-automation/latest/model/connectors/content.md

 ---
-title: Content connector
+title: Content service
 ---

-The content connector is used to execute actions against the Content Services repository.
+The Content service is used to execute actions against the Content Services repository.
 The actions available involve creating, selecting, updating and managing content throughout a process.
 The content can be uploaded as part of the process, retrieved from the repository or stored in the repository.

-All content connector actions are displayed on the process diagram with the Alfresco logo.
+All Content service actions are displayed on the process diagram with the Alfresco logo.

-## Create a content connector task
+## Create a Content service task

-Content connectors are stored separately in the palette from other connectors.
-To create a content connector:
+Content services are stored separately in the palette from other connectors.
+To create a Content service:

 1. Sign into the Modeling Application and open a project and process.